iltommi/qdb-documentation/source/reference/qdb_dbtool.rst

 .. option:: --analyze, -a

     Requests an analysis of the database.
-A report will be printed on the standard output.
+A report will be printed to the standard output.

     Example
         Analyze the database in the current directory::